roche-rs/roche/README.md

 roche addresses this short coming by providing a function as a service pattern for [tide](https://github.com/http-rs/tide) that reduces build times to seconds and enables developers to focus on business logic allowing for the speedy delivery of blazing fast and energy efficient software.
 It leverages the [nesting feature of tide](https://github.com/http-rs/tide/blob/main/examples/nested.rs) so all that is required to be developed is a handler while the application infrastructure is provided by prebuilt docker containers.

+Once the base image is downloaded build times are around 5s for debug and 30s for Release.

 ## pre-reqs

 1. A bash terminal